Getting Started as a Formwork Carpenter

 Constructing wood frames or putting down wood floors isn’t the only type of carpentry work you can get into.
 Form carpenters, also known as rough carpenters, are important members of a construction team.
 Here’s what you need to know about this career.

 What is Formwork Carpentry?

 Before we get into what a formwork carpenter does, let’s break down exactly what formwork carpentry is.
 Before a building, bridge, or home can be built, it needs a strong concrete foundation.
-If you know anything about this building material, you would know that t’s poured out in a liquid form and then has to set.
-This is where formwork comes in.
 Forms or frames are constructed out of various materials so concrete can set into the foundations and frames outlined in building plans.
-Once the concrete is firm and set, the form can either be removed or become part of the final structure.
+Once the concrete is firm and set, the forms can either be removed or become part of the final structure.
 The types of forms that these carpenters work on include:

 Timber Formwork: These forms are made out of timber or plywood.
 Timber forms are flexible and easy to put together.

 Re-usable Plastic Formwork: These lightweight forms are made of interlocking pieces that can be taken apart and reused again.

 Engineered Formwork: Pre-made modules of aluminum or steel create this type of formwork system that can also be used over and over again.

 Permanent Formwork: Using insulated concrete forms, this type of formwork is constructed onsite and stays in place once the concrete dries.